pcristin/get_first_lambo_bot/README.md

 - Python 3.7+
 - Telegram Bot Token (for notifications)
-- API keys for supported exchanges
+- API keys for at least one supported exchange

 ## Installation